 - 4. NHD discourages interviews with this type of person.
 Why do you think this is added to the rule book? - 5.
 Following the regional contest, one of your group members decides to not continue with the competition.
 Can your group replace this student? - 6.
 You and your partner have chosen a topic similar to both of your individual projects from last year, but your teacher tells you that you cannot use that information.
 Why can you not use last year's research? - 7.
 You need help with your project.
-Give two examples of how a teacher or parent/guardian can provide reasonable help. - a. - b.
+Give two examples of how a teacher or parent/guardian can provide reasonable help.

-8. Your group is completing a project on your favorite sports team.
-Can you wear jerseys when meeting with the judges?
-9. a.
-What are the THREE required written materials for all categories? b.
-Can these items be in a binder or folder?
-10 When writing the annotations for your bibliography, what are the two questions you should answer? a. b.
-11 .
-The PAPER category word count is to words.
-Besides your own words, what else must be included in your total word count?
-12 You want to incorporate sound effects in your PERFORMANCE.
-Who is permitted to run our equipment/device?
-13 S. Your group wants to reenact a historical event in your DOCUMENTARY.
-Can you use other classmates as extras when you film the reenactment?
-14 a.
-What are the maximum dimensions for your project? b.
+- a. h - b. - 8.
+Your group is completing a project on your favorite sports team.
+Can you wear jerseys when meeting with the judges? - 9. a.
+What are the THREE required written materials for all categories? - b.
+Can these items be in a binder or folder? - 10.
+When writing the annotations for your bibliography, what are the two questions you should answer? - a. - b. - 11.
+The PAPER category word count is \\\\\ to \\\\ words.
+Besides your own words, what else must be included in your total word count? - 12.
+You want to incorporate sound effects in your PERFORMANCE.
+Who is permitted to run our equipment/device? - 13.
+Your group wants to reenact a historical event in your DOCUMENTARY.
+Can you use other classmates as extras when you film the reenactment? - 14.
+You have decided to create a multi-sided rotating EXHIBIT. - a.
+What are the maximum dimensions for your project? - b.
 What must be included in the measurements?

-15 5.
-You've chosen to include media on your WEBSITE.
+15. You've chosen to include media on your WEBSITE.
 You have two media clips totaling 3:19 and a link to a live stream of an animal rescue.
 What changes will you need to make before the first contest?

-Lesson Two: Understanding the Theme Turning Points in History
+Lesson Two: Understanding the Theme Rights & Responsibilities in History

-GOAL: Students will understand and define the 2024 National History Day theme Turning Points in History.
+GOAL: Students will understand and define the 2025 National History Day® theme Rights & Responsibilities in History.

-I. Objective: Students will understand and be able to define the 2024 National History Day theme Turning Points in History by participating in a discussion about what the term means, begin researching different moments in history where an idea, event, or action has directly or indirectly caused change, and complete a writing assignment about the theme.
+- I. Objective: Students will understand and be able to define the 2025 National History Day® theme Rights & Responsibilities in History by participating in a discussion about what the term means, begin researching different moments in history where rights and responsibilities play a role in the events, perspectives, and changes that occur. - II.

-II.
 Procedures:

-Start of Class: Students will begin class with a discussion about the 2024 National History Day theme Turning Points in History
+Start of Class: Students will begin class with a discussion about the 2025 National History Day® theme Rights & Responsibilities in History